A Mathematician's Apology: Background

 "a passionate lament for creative powers that used to be and that will never come again".

 In Hardy's words, "Exposition, criticism, appreciation, is work for second-rate minds. [...]
 It is a melancholy experience for a professional mathematician to find himself writing about mathematics.
 The function of a mathematician is to do something, to prove new theorems, to add to mathematics, and not to talk about what he or other mathematicians have done."

 Secondly, at the start of World War II, Hardy, a committed pacifist, wanted to justify his belief that mathematics should be pursued for its own sake rather than for the sake of its applications.
 He began writing on this subject when he was invited to contribute an article to Eureka, the journal of The Archimedeans (the Cambridge University student mathematical society).
 One of the topics the editor suggested was "something about mathematics and the war", and the result was the article "Mathematics in war-time".
 Hardy later incorporated this article into A Mathematician's Apology.

-He wanted to write a book in which he would explain his mathematical philosophy to the next generation of mathematicians; that would defend mathematics by elaborating on the merits of pure mathematics solely, without having to resort to the attainments of applied mathematics in order to justify the overall importance of mathematics; and that would inspire the upcoming generations of pure mathematicians.
-Hardy was an atheist, and makes his justification not to God but to his fellow man.
+Hardy wanted to write a book in which he would explain his mathematical philosophy to the next generation of mathematicians.
+He hoped that in this book he could inspire future generations about the importance of mathematics without appealing to its applied uses.

 Hardy initially submitted A Mathematician's Apology to Cambridge University Press with the intention of personally paying for its printing, but the Press decided to fund publication with an initial run of four thousand copies.
+For the 1940 1st edition, Hardy sent postcards to the publisher requesting that presentation copies be sent to his sister Gertrude Emily Hardy (1878–1963), C. D. Broad, John Edensor Littlewood, Sir Arthur Eddington, C. P. Snow, the cricketer John Lomas (to whom G. H. Hardy dedicated the book), and others.